 - Achieve local, national and international recognition

-The rights of motorsport officials and code of ethics is covered in further detail in the Motorsport Australia Member Protection Policy, available on the Motorsport Australia Website.
+The rights of motorsport officials and code of ethics is covered in further detail in the Motorsport Australia Member Protection Policy.

 For any enquiries, please email [email protected]